 Do you offer a guarantee?

 Yes.
 The Weston System℠ is a permanent procedure and does not fade like the SMP-MS (scalp micropigmentation multi-session) applications, therefore does not require touchups nor a lengthy guarantee.
-The Weston System℠ cures to its’ final color within 2 to 4 weeks.
-At the end of four weeks, your scalp pigmentation will look like it will for many years to come.
+The Weston System℠ cures to its’ final color within 6 weeks.
+At the end of six weeks, your scalp pigmentation will look like it will for many years to come.
 At that time if a touch up is warranted, there is no charge.
 It must be understood, however, some outside sources may affect pigment such as sun, medications, stress and even diet.
 The numerous session applications normally offer a year guarantee (some even lifetime) as they know that premature fading is expected.